 I pulled on my boots, wrapped my scarf around my neck and stuffed my bedhead into my hat.

-I zipped up my coffee-stained, white, winter jacket.
+I zipped up my coffee-stained, white, winter jacket and grabbed the leash.

 "Hunter!"
 I yelled.